 Creditors and accruals are settled within the terms of payments offered, which is usually within 30 days.
 These balances are unsecured and no interest is applicable on these accounts.

-2015 2014 \$ NO TE 9 : PROVISIONS a share series · a.
-Current Provisions for annual leave 16,596 b.
-Non Current Provisions for long service leave 30,677 c.
-Aggregate employee entitlement liability 47,273 d.
-Number of employees at year-end all the star and 1
+2016 \$ 2015 \$

+NO TE 9 : PROVISIONS

+a.
+Current Provisions for annual leave

+b.
+Non Current Provisions for long service leave -

+c.
+Aggregate employee entitlement liability -

+d.
+Number of employees at year-end 1